adraper2/DISC_chesapeake/README.md

 ## NDVI Analysis
 The NDVI score is calculated using the infared and red bandwidths from the Landsat OLI satellite image.
 The formula is (Infrared - Red) / (Infrared + Red).
+This formula is a particularily useful plot to use because of the great shift of light reflectance observed from Red to Near Infrared for vegetation in satellite images.
+This number helps observe rates of photosynthesis, which differ across grass species depending on the time of the year.
+NDVI is one of the crucial covariates to classifying marshland grass species.

 ![NDVI Score Image](https://raw.githubusercontent.com/adraper2/DISC_chesapeake/master/plots/NDVI_score.png)